NorthernWidget/Project-Margay/README.md

 # Developer Notes

 + (**<= Mrk 1.0**) When using power from the external rail (the 3v3 on the screw terminals) it is always advised to have a battery connected to the board, even if connected via USB.
 The USB connection is able to power the core components, but not the external rail.
 We know this is annoying, but fear not, the Northern Widget team is [working tirelessly](https://i.imgur.com/Kx97N0l.gifv) to fix this for the Mrk 2.0!
-+ (**<= Mrk 1.0**) When using I<sup>2</sup>C on the device, external pullups (4.7k Omega; ~ 10k Omega;) are required.
++ (**<= Mrk 1.0**) When using I<sup>2</sup>C on the device, external pullups (4.7k&Omega; ~ 10k&Omega;) are required.
 If using device strictly onboard the internal pullups on the ATMEGA seem sufficient, but if you add capacitance of a cable attaching to an external sensor, etc, this is often too much, since the internal pullups are very weak.
 This is also being fixed in the Mrk 2.0 version with dedicated switchable on board pullups.
 + (**All models**) The external power rails and the switched battery rail should be enabled in hardware by default, however, it is our recommendation to explicitly define these pins (`Ext3v3Ctrl`) as outputs and drive them `LOW` even if you never intend to switch them on and off.
 This prevents the rails from inadvertently being turned off due to a transient on the floating control line.